greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ALTER_TABLE.html.md

 If a table is partitioned or has any descendant tables, it is not permitted to add, rename, or change the type of a column, or rename an inherited constraint in the parent table without doing the same to the descendants.
 This ensures that the descendants always have columns matching the parent.

-To see the structure of a partitioned table, you can use the view [pg\_partitions](../system_catalogs/catalog_ref-views.html#pg_partitions).
-This view can help identify the particular partitions you may want to alter.
+Use the `pg_partition_tree()` function to view the structure of a partitioned table.
+This function returns the partition hierarchy, and can help you identify the particular partitions you may want to alter.

 A recursive `DROP COLUMN` operation will remove a descendant table's column only if the descendant does not inherit that column from any other parents and never had an independent definition of the column.
 A nonrecursive `DROP COLUMN` \(`ALTER TABLE ONLY ...
 DROP COLUMN`\) never removes any descendant columns, but instead marks them as independently defined rather than inherited.